 1. Los Angeles (LAX)

 Any Premium member based out of LA won’t be surprised to hear it’s shaping up to be the best spot to score frequent domestic deals.
-The third-busiest airport in the world and the second-busiest airport in the US, it’s a hub or focus city for more airlines than any other airport in the US.
+The fifth-busiest airport in the US and one of the busiest in the world, it’s a hub or focus city for more airlines than any other airport in the US.
 It’s a hub for Alaska, American, Delta, and United and a focus city for JetBlue and Southwest.
 Plus, with other airports nearby to choose from (ONT, SNA, BUR, and LGB) all that competition helps drive down deal prices and make fare drops more common.

 Sample past deals departing LAX: